findarace/docs/README.md

 }
 ```

-The json response will always return a `data` property which is an array of the matching event objects and a `meta` property which is an object with information on the reqest `pagination`.
+The json response will always return a `data` property which is an array of the matching event objects and a `meta` property which is an object with information on the request `pagination`.

-The following properties are available for every api request via the `meta.pagination` attribute:
+The following properties are available for every api request and the `pagination` object contains the following properties:

 <table class="table" width="100%">
 <thead>